Mark DeSaulnier: 2022

 In December 2021, California's congressional district boundaries were redrawn as part of statewide redistricting.
-DeSaulnier announced that he would seek reelection in the 10th congressional district, and is one of three candidates in the June 7, 2022 primary election.
+DeSaulnier announced that he would seek reelection in the 10th congressional district, and was one of three candidates in the June 7, 2022 primary election.

 Tenure

 DeSaulnier and Representative David Cicilline introduced legislation to create a pathway for local newspapers to operate as nonprofits.
 They attributed the loss of local ad revenue to the shift in media consumption habits: "As consumers have turned to online platforms like Facebook and Google to read the news, advertisers have followed, taking away a vital source of revenue local publications need to maintain their staffing levels.
 Local news organizations do not get a cut of the financial benefit when their stories are shared online".
 The bill grants local news companies a 48-month safe harbor from anti-trust laws to negotiate with prominent online platforms for ad profits to address the shortage of journalists.

 In May 2019, DeSaulnier introduced the Bots Research Act (H.R.
 2860), a bill to establish a task force of experts at the Federal Trade Commission to determine the impact of bots on social media, public discourse, and elections.

 As of October 2021, DeSaulnier had voted in line with Joe Biden's stated position 100% of the time.

+In January 2023 DeSaulnier introduced the "Breaking the Gridlock Act", a low-profile piece of legislation intended to serve as a vehicle for a discharge petition to increase the country's debt limit in the event of a congressional deadlock on the issue.